Locations / Date

 Aviation professionals feeling the need to receive essential information on the operations of non-military drones, to:

-- Understand the context to fly legally drones in their country, including for commercial purposes;
+- Explain the international context influencing the conditions to fly legally drones in their country, including for commercial purposes;

-- better understand the framework for approval of drone operations and operators; or
+- apply the provisions for approval of drone operations and operators;

-- better understand possibilities for expanding their business in the field of commercial drone operations.
+- envisage possibilities for expanding their business in the field of commercial drone operations.

 The target group includes: